• The Workplace

 • Job coaching

-Supervisors also should understand that certain disclosures by an employee (such as, “I need to attend weekly therapy.”) may qualify as a request for accommodation, and they should follow your procedure for documenting and involving Human Resources.
+• Supervisors also should understand that certain disclosures by an employee (such as, “I need to attend weekly therapy.”) may qualify as a request for accommodation.
+They should avoid asking additional medical questions, and should follow your procedure for documenting requests and involving Human Resources.

 More From UE